JorgeCrackXD/strapi-template-atomic/README.md

 ### `git clone "repo-url"`
 You have to clone this repository in your system.

+### ``Checkout to the branch you need.`
+In this template you can find some branches with the next names:
+- **master:** This branch is the default branch with the implementation of default databse integrated with the server (you dont need to configure nothing more).
+- **feature/mysql-database:** This branch is configured to deploy the server with the integration of MySql type databse.
+- **feature/postgresql-database:** This branch is configured to deploy the server with the integration of PostgreSql type databse.

 ### `npm install`
 This template comes without node_modules installed.
 First thing you have to do after cloning the project is run the comand `npm install` to install all the necessary modules.